shiv-1540/CrackYourInternship/README.md

 Prepare for technical interviews

 <h4>📚 Additional Learning</h4>
-In addition to this challenge, I'm continuing my studies in Spring Boot to enhance my backend development skills.
+In addition to this challenge, I'm continuing my studies in Cloud & backend databases to enhance my backend development skills.
 This dual approach will help me become a well-rounded developer.

 <h4>🙌 Follow Along</h4>
 Feel free to provide any advice or words of encouragement.
 Your support means a lot!